Sidebilder

 1 Death of Rosa Barber, the defendant in error herein, suggested, and the appearance of Cecilia Blincoe, administratrix of the estate of Rosa Barber, deceased, as defendant in error in this cause, filed and entered October 13, 1919, per stipulation of counsel, and on motion in behalf of counsel for the defendant in error.

 statutory construction.
-3. The proper construction of a state statute providing for the recovery of damages and attorneys' fees for vexatious refusal to pay a loss under a policy of insurance is for the state courts to determine; and their conclusion is not open to review latter court may consider the application in the Federal Supreme Court, although the of the statute to the circumstances of the
+3. The proper construction of a state statute providing for the recovery of damages and attorneys' fees for vexatious refusal to pay a loss under a policy of insurance is for the state courts to determine; and their conclusion is not open to review in the Federal Supreme Court, although the of the statute to the circumstances of the latter court may consider the application

 [For other cases, see Appeal and Error, 21242151, in Digest Sup.
 Ct.
 1908.]

-Constitutional law · due process of law
+Constitutional law - due process of law - penalizing delay in paying claim.

-Note.-As to full faith and credit to be given to state records and judicial proceedings-see notes to Lindley v.
+Note.
+As to full faith and credit to be given to state records and judicial proceedings-see notes to Lindley v.
 O'Reilly, 1 L.R.A.
 79; Cummington v.
 Belchertown, 4 L.R.A.
 131; Wiese v.
 San Francisco Musical Fund Soc.
 7 L.R.A.
 578; Rand v.
 Hanson, 12 L.R.A.
 574; Mills v.
 Duryee, 3 L. ed.
 U. S. 411; Darby v.
 Mayer, 6 L. ed.
 U. S. 367; D'Arcy v.
 Ketchum, 13 L. ed.
 U. S. 648; and Huntington v.
 Attrill, 36 L. ed.
 U. S. 1123.

 On conclusiveness of prior decision on second appeal-see note to Hastings v.
 Foxworthy, 34 L.R.A.
 321.